HimGautam/LearningToFly/README.md

 After installing the dependencies you can either train the agent yourself or test my results.
 Keep all the files in the same folder.
 Open the file named ```DroneTD3``` on jupyter notebook and run the all the cells before training cell.
 You can test my results by running all cell below training cell.

+# Conclusion

+Although, I tried to train the agent expecting satisfactory results but the performance of the system if below my satisfaction.
+Drone responds to change in target position but does not fully reaches the target position.
+For some targets drones seems to oscillate back and forth due to unknown reasons.
+Thus, more work needs to be done before low level control can be achieved.